 About invalid traffic

-Invalid traffic refers to clicks and impressions on AdWords ads that we suspect aren't the result of genuine customer interest.
+Invalid traffic refers to clicks and impressions on AdWords ads that we suspect aren't the result of genuine user interest.
 Examples of invalid traffic include clicks and impressions performed by automated tools, as well as accidental clicks – for instance, if someone double clicks your ad.
 We don't charge you for invalid clicks and impressions because we think that they have little or no value.

 Types of invalid traffic